 It was hard for me, a lot harder than I thought it would be.
 I wanted to talk about it.
 But I had to learn to sit back and love him the way he needed me to, in his language.

-It’s the simple things, like the back of my game day shirt having his last name, that have been the most impactful moments of being his “mama”; because when that boy saw that I meant it when I said I would put his name there, he cried.
+It’s the simple things, like the back of my game day shirt having his last name, that has been the most impactful moments of being his “mama”; because when that boy saw that I meant it when I said I would put his name there, he cried.

 Those weeks taught me a lot about teenagers and how to love them anyways.